abberdeen/circuitid-csharp/docs/ConversationsApi.md

             // Configuration.Default.AddApiKeyPrefix("Authorization", "Bearer");

             var apiInstance = new ConversationsApi(Configuration.Default);
-            var conversations = new Conversations(); // Conversations | The JSON object that will be posted to the REST API endpoint.
+            var conversationsCreateOrPatch = new ConversationsCreateOrPatch(); // ConversationsCreateOrPatch | The JSON object that will be posted to the REST API endpoint.

             try
             {
                 // Create a new object
-                GetConversation200Response result = apiInstance.CreateConversation(conversations);
+                GetConversation200Response result = apiInstance.CreateConversation(conversationsCreateOrPatch);
                 Debug.WriteLine(result);
             }
             catch (ApiException e)